-Your current resume or CV can list and describe your educational history, work or job history, coursework related to the graduate program to which you are applying, and any experiences relevant to your pursuit of graduate studies — including internships, published articles or other published materials, volunteer and/or community service experience, study or work outside of your home country, and any other interests or activities relevant to your graduate program.
+Your current resume or CV can list and describe your educational history, work or job history, coursework related to the graduate program to which you are applying, and any experiences relevant to your pursuit of graduate studies — including internships, published articles or other published materials, volunteer and/or community service experience, study or work outside of your home country, and any other interests or activities related to your graduate program.
 Upload this document to your online application.

 Upload a copy of your university-issued transcript from each university, college (university-level) and community college you have attended.
 Please make sure the institution name is on the document you upload.
-Transcripts from all attended schools and study abroad programs must be submitted since universities at which you earned your Bachelor's degree often do not list transfer and study abroad courses with grades.
-If you have not yet graduated from your institution, submit a copy of your current transcript, showing in progress courses.
-Then, if admitted, request that your final, official transcript with final grades and degree conferral date be sent to the Office of Graduate Programs in the College of Arts and Sciences.
+Transcripts from all attended schools and study abroad programs must be submitted since universities at which you earned your Bachelor's Degree often do not list transfer and study abroad courses with grades.
+If you have not yet graduated from your Bachelor's Degree institution, submit a copy of your current transcript, showing in progress courses.
+Then, if admitted, request that your final, official transcript with final grades and degree conferral date be mailed to the Office of Graduate Programs in the College of Arts and Sciences.

 If you have taken the GRE general exam and your program does not require it, you may submit the score report if you choose to do so.
-You can upload your copy of your official GRE score report when you apply online, and then request ETS to send your official score report to USF.
+You can upload your copy of your GRE score report when you apply online, and then request ETS to send your official score report to USF.

-A Writing Sample is only required for applicants to the MFA in Writing Program.
+A Writing Sample(s) is only required for applicants to the MFA in Writing Program.

 |GRE General score required

-||Analytics, Biology, Biotechnology, Chemistry, Computer Science, Web Science
+||Analytics (GMAT or GRE), Biology, Biotechnology, Chemistry, Computer Science

-|GRE Subject score required
+|GRE Subject score recommended

 |GRE not required

-||Asia Pacific Studies, Economics, Environmental Management, International and Development Economics, International Studies, Museum Studies, Public Affairs, Sport Management, Writing
+||Asia Pacific Studies, Collegiate Athletics, Economics, Environmental Management, International and Development Economics, International Studies, Museum Studies, Public Affairs, Sport Management, Urban Affairs, Writing

 The writing sample, the most heavily weighed component of the MFA in Writing application, consists of 10-15 pages in the genre in which you are applying (fiction, nonfiction, or poetry).
 Please indicate the genre on the first page of the writing sample.
 Although students have the opportunity to take courses outside their primary genre, they are accepted into a genre.
 For this reason, applicants who wish to be considered in a second genre should submit a second writing sample in that genre.
 The writing sample demonstrates your talent, accomplishment, and serious commitment to writing.
 It should not include collaborative assignments, such as edited pieces for newspapers, because these might not accurately represent your own work.
 All writing samples should be set in 12 pt. type, and prose should be double-spaced.